 Not surprisingly, these tiny mechanized vehicles fly around Lisbon’s roads like swarms of murder hornets with a vendetta against gawking tourists.
 Fortunately, the locals drive on the right (i.e., correct) side of the road in Portugal—like sane, normal people—so it’s less likely that the Portuguese medical examiner will list your cause of death as “UberEats Scooter.”

 We bravely took our lives into our own hands by renting a couple of those battery-powered Lime scooters with the intention of visiting the Belém District.
 The place looked close enough on the map, but turned out to be quite far away.
-Belém is so far away, in fact, that I had to write about it in a separate CrosbyReport about places outside Lisbon »
+It’s so far away, in fact, that I had to write a separate CrosbyReport about the Belém District.

 Lisbon’s lackluster local cuisine.